STeXE89/ssh-multi-connect/README.md

 # SSH Multi Connect README

-This extension 'ssh-multi-connect' allows you to manage multiple SSH connections with terminals and remote files directly from Visual Studio Code at same time.
+This extension 'ssh-multi-connect' allows you to manage multiple SSH connections with terminals and remote files directly from Visual Studio Code at the same time.

 ## Features